geops/trafimage-maps/src/examples/iframe/Railplus/README.md

-The _Railplus - Meterspurbahnen_ topic provides a topic specifically for iframe use.
+The _Railplus_ topic provides a topic specifically for iframe use.

 ```jsx
 import React, { useMemo, useState, useEffect } from 'react';